 Before I tell you what I do, let me tell you what I don’t do.
 I don’t look to rewrite your work and take away what makes your words unique.
-I don’t seek to tell you that you are a bad writer.
+I am not going to tell you that you are a bad writer.
 I don’t judge you for any mistakes in your writing.
 The services I offer are only meant to enhance your work, not alter it, destroy it, or make it fit into some neat little box of archaic rules.
 As a content producer, your focus is on the big picture, getting the words out in whatever medium you have chosen.
 Focusing on the tiny details of periods, apostrophes, and grammar checks isn’t what being a writer is about.
 So let me do those things for you while you focus on doing what you love!

 Here’s a short description of the services I offer.